✨ Experience everything we offer — $99 for your first two weeks. Start Trial ->

 Your only job is to share your raw video and give clear creative direction.
 They handle all the confusing technical work.

+Outsourcing YouTube editing does not mean your videos stop feeling like yours.
+It only becomes problem when you hand over footage without direction, references, feedback, and clear process.
 Letting go is hard, but it is the only way to scale your channel.
 If you set clear rules and use the right tools, you will not lose your voice.
+Your editor should not replace your creative voice.
+They should help bring it out more clearly.

 Inside this Article